rupeikyte/Strength-Training/README.md

 This file calls the app.

 WorkoutCalendar File:

 Contains WorkoutDay Structure, WorkoutCalendar Class and generateDays function.
 The WorkoutDay Structure gives us each workout day which is separate from the DayView as it focuses more on the muscle group that is being displayed compared to the actual day of the month.
 Bringing us to the WorkoutCalendar class which is the month calendar but geared towards workouts, the class is highlighted by the dictionary that we used to track the date which is our key and the workouts on that date which are the values.
 Explain load and save here The next four functions are used for evaluating our WorkoutCalendar, with getAllBackToBack, dayOverload, isEverythingGettingTrained, and getWorkoutDays.
 The getAllBackToBack function checks the workouts throughout the year and generates a warning sign if a muscle group is scheduled to be trained on back to back days.
-The dayOverload function generates a warning when workouts are scheduled on more than 3 consecutive days.
+The dayOverload function generates a warning when workouts are scheduled on more than 4 consecutive days.
 This lets users know that they should account for rest days in their schedule. isEverythingGettingTrained function checks if the user has chosen every muscle group at least once throughout the month.
 While the last function getWorkoutDays allows the calendar to get the workout days throughout the schedules.

 Workouts File:

 Contains the workouts function as well as a workoutsByMuscleGroup dictionary.
 The workouts function is used for our DayCard structure as we each of our DayCard portrays a workout that we researched.
 The workouts function takes from the workoutsByMuscleGroup dictionary where each muscle group is a key and a string of workouts as each of the values.

+A special thanks to professor Paul Cantrell and our COMP225 preceptors Jim Marigmen and Kaliana Andriamananjara for all their help in bringing this project to life.